 Courses:

-Several Canadian universities also offer courses surrounding Indigenous history and the residential schools, which are available for free:
+Several Canadian universities offer courses on Indigenous history and residential schools, which are available for free:

 - Indigenous Canada offered through the University of Alberta